codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. Session
+ 1. HD Graphics 700
- 2. Application
+ 2. HD Graphics 500
- 3. Network
+ 3. HD Graphics 7000
- 4. Present
+ 4. HD Graphics 600

 <details>
   <summary>Answer</summary>
-  Application
+  HD Graphics 500
 </details>